 Utilising the right fibres and fabrics

 Design shouldn't be underestimated in its contribution to sustainability improvements.
 We have purposefully designed high-quality, long lasting, versatile staples.
 Our kit is intended to be simple and timeless, so it doesn't go out of fashion.
-Moreover, it's quality and versatility means you can use less clothing for longer.
+Moreover, it's quality and versatility means you can use less clothing for more uses, and for longer.

 Packaging & logistics

 We're proud to be working with r3pack - using their recycled & recyclable mailer bags, and compostable poly bags to protect and ship your goods.